-After entering a feed rate F, you must confirm your entry with the ENT key instead of the machine START button.
+After entering a feed rate F, confirm your entry with the ENT key.
 The following is valid for feed rate F:

-- If you enter F=0, then the lowest feed rate from the machine parameter manualFeed is effective. - If the feed rate entered exceeds the value defined in the machine parameter maxFeed, then the parameter value is effective. - F is not lost during a power interruption
+- If you enter F=0, then the lowest feed rate from the machine parameter manualFeed is effective. - If the feed rate entered exceeds the value defined in the machine parameter maxFeed, then the parameter value is effective. - F is not lost during a power interruption - The control displays the feed rate.